LEGO-SLAM: Language-Embedded Gaussian Optimization SLAM: Experiments

-\textbf{Impact of Feature Dimension.} We investigate the impact of our compact feature dimension ($d$) on mapping quality, semantic accuracy, and memory usage in \cref{tab:feature_dim_ablation}.
-Selecting the feature dimension involves a critical trade-off.
+We investigate the impact of the feature dimension ($d$) on mapping quality, semantic accuracy, and memory usage in \cref{tab:feature_dim_ablation}.
 A larger $d$ increases memory and rendering costs, which in turn reduces the mapping optimization iterations available in real-time SLAM.
-This trade-off is clear at the extremes.
-At $d=8$, the system is most efficient, yielding the highest PSNR as geometry converges more fully.
-However, its semantic accuracy is lowest, as 8 dimensions are insufficient for feature reconstruction.
+At $d=8$, the system is most efficient, yielding the highest PSNR as geometry converges more fully, but its semantic accuracy is markedly lower than at $d=16$, as 8 dimensions are insufficient for feature reconstruction.
 Conversely, at $d \ge 32$, semantic accuracy also drops because slower rendering reduces mapping iterations, preventing feature convergence.
-At $d=128$, the memory overhead is prohibitive, failing on ScanNet.
-Based on this analysis, we select $d=16$.
-This choice represents an intentional trade-off for robust language alignment.
-As validated in \cref{tab:feature_dim_ablation}, we accept a minor sacrifice in geometric quality, seen as a slight PSNR drop compared to $d=8$, to gain a significant improvement in semantic accuracy.
-This trade-off allows us to balance the crucial demands of language representation power with the low memory essential for real-time SLAM.
+At $d=64$, the memory overhead becomes prohibitive on the large-scale ScanNet scenes, and at $d=128$ it fails even on TUM-RGBD.
+Based on this analysis, we select $d=16$, accepting a slight PSNR drop relative to $d=8$ in exchange for a significant gain in semantic accuracy.